Periods when to make money chart: when to buy & sell using the Benner Cycle

 These charts turn complex market data into something visual and easy to follow, helping investors make smarter and more confident decisions.

 At its core, a stock market prediction chart shows how a stock or index has moved in the past and how it’s behaving now.
-By studying this information, traders can get a reasonable idea of what might happen next.
+By studying this information, traders believe they can get a reasonable idea of what might happen next.

-Most prediction charts highlight:
+Most prediction charts aim to highlight:

 - Price movements over different time periods